Allison Taylor: Concept and creation

 Jones described her character as nothing like Hillary Clinton, and instead described her as a combination of Lyndon Johnson, Eleanor Roosevelt, Golda Meir, and John Wayne; however, she would have similar opinions to Barack Obama.
 Jones said her portrayal of Taylor made her look exhausted, commenting that the job of President has a way of sucking the life out of people.
 She hopes that her portrayal of Taylor might convince the American public that a woman can be president, similar to the way that Dennis Haysbert's portrayal of David Palmer apparently helped Obama's election.

 Jones has said that Taylor is "an honorable, courageous, upright kind of gal [and] very much her own person. [...]
 The president makes a very bold move, which then sets off the cataclysmic events" that the US has yet to experience.

 Characterization

 Prior to her election as president, Taylor was a U.S. Senator, and defeated the incumbent President Noah Daniels in the election.
 Given Cherry Jones's characterization of President Taylor, that would make her a Republican, since Daniels was vice-president in the administration of Democrat Wayne Palmer.
-Despite being a Republican, several of her view seem to align with the Democratic Party, likely making her a moderate swing voting Republican, similar to real life politicians Susan Collins and Lisa Murkowski.
+Despite being a Republican, several of her views seem to align with the Democratic Party, likely making her a Rockefeller Republican.